 Delinquent Student Loans

-Failure to comply with this policy will cause the student to lose eligibility to register in the current or subsequent semesters, or to remain enrolled in the current semester.
+The student will be eligible to register in subsequent semesters when NSLDS reports student in an approved status.
 Any student who is delinquent on a student loan will be ineligible to receive any Seminary financial aid via loans or scholarships until all loan issues have been resolved.